dhicks6/Scheduler/README.md

 #HOW I WANT THE PROGRAM TO FUNCTION
 ### Tasks should be able to be created and stored in the database

+## How should the GUI work?
+### I want a landing page that shows the current calendar and buttons to add a new

 # HOW TO USE
 ### Currently, the program will be driven by input entered into the IDE